Limmud FSU: Organizational structure

 Limmud FSU is governed by an International Steering Committee (ISC), which approves its programs and budgets.
 The ISC has representatives from supporting organizations, donor foundations and sponsors, as well as individuals who actively promote Limmud FSU’s educational and cultural work.

 An Executive Committee sets operational policy for Limmud FSU, authorizes budgetary adjustments between ISC sessions and sets guidelines for the preparation of the annual work plan.
-Currently, its members include: Matthew Bronfman, Chairman, International Steering Committee; Aaron Frenkel, President; Sandra Cahn, Co-Founder and Chair of the FRD Committee, and Chaim Chesler, Founder, Limmud FSU, and Chair of the Executive Committee.
+Currently, its members include: Matthew Bronfman, Chairman; Aaron Frenkel, President; Sandra Cahn, Co-Founder and Chair of the FRD Committee, and Chaim Chesler, Founder, Limmud FSU, and Chair of the Executive Committee.

-A professional project manager in each country reports to the Executive Director, Natasha Chechik.
+A professional project manager and staff in each country reports to the Executive Director, Natasha Chechik.